Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Experimental Results

 \subsection{Response to the Rydberg excitation}

 First, we present our measurement results for the demodulated response of the rf reflection signal due to PM mm-wave excitation of electrons.
-In the experiment, the mm-wave frequency $f_\textrm{mm}$ is varied to match the transition frequency of electrons $f_\textrm{21}$ corresponding to their excitation from the ground state to the first excited Rydberg state, while the rf carrier frequency $f_\textrm{c}$ is varied to tune refection in resonance with the tank circuit.
-Fig.~\ref{fig:4} shows a color map of the in-phase component of the demodulated voltage signal measured by a lock-in amplifier with the measurement bandwidth of about $0.1$~Hz (the settling time 4 seconds) versus $f_\textrm{mm}$ and $f_\textrm{c}$.
-Here, the phase of the reference signal of the lock-in amplifier is adjusted to $\phi_0=5^{\circ}$ to null the quadrature component, see Eq.~\eqref{eq:lockin}.
-The data are taken for an electron system confined above the central and middle electrodes of the bottom plate with confining voltages $V_\textrm{BCBM}=30$~V, $V_\textrm{TC}=V_\textrm{TM}=18$~V, and $V_\textrm{BG}=V_\textrm{TG}=-60$~V, corresponding to the calculated electron density profile shown by the dashed line in Fig.~\ref{fig:3}.
-The incident mm-wave power is adjusted by setting the variable attenuator at the mm-wave source (see Fig.~\ref{fig:1}(a)) at -40~dB.
-It was found that for such and lower power levels it is possible to keep the temperature of the cell stably at $T=100$~mK, while higher power could produce unwanted variations in the temperature.
+In the experiment, the mm-wave frequency $\ommm$ is varied to match the transition frequency of electrons $\omega_{21}$ corresponding to their excitation from the ground state to the first excited Rydberg state, while the rf carrier frequency $\omc$ is varied to tune refection in resonance with the tank circuit.
+Fig.~\ref{fig:4} shows a color map of the demodulated voltage signal measured by a lock-in amplifier with the measurement bandwidth of about $0.1$~Hz (the settling time 4 seconds) versus $f_\textrm{mm}$ and $f_\textrm{c}$.
+The data are taken for an electron system confined above the central and middle electrodes of the bottom plate with confining voltages $V_\textrm{BCBM}=30$~V, $V_\textrm{TCTM}=18$~V, and $V_\textrm{BGTG}=-60$~V, corresponding to the calculated electron density profile shown in Fig.~\ref{fig:11} in Appendix~\ref{app:green}.
+The mean value of the areal density of electrons was confirmed by observation of the Wigner solid transition of electrons, as described in Appendix~\ref{app:WS}.
+The incident mm-wave power is adjusted by setting the variable attenuator at the mm-wave source (see Fig.~\ref{fig:2}(a)) at -40~dB, which corresponded to the highest input power used in this experiment.
 The signal due to the Rydberg transition centered around $166.5$~GHz is clearly observed.
-This frequency is in an excellent agreement with the transition frequency $f_\textrm{21}$ expected for the Stark-shifted Rydberg energy levels corresponding to the vertical electric field $E_\perp\approx (V_\textrm{BCBM}-V_\textrm{TC(TM)})/D=6$~kV/m~\cite{CollinPRL2002}.
+This frequency is in a good agreement with the transition frequency $\omega_{21}/(2\pi)$ expected for the Stark-shifted Rydberg energy levels corresponding to the vertical electric field $E_\perp\approx (V_\textrm{BCBM}-V_\textrm{TCTM})/D=6$~kV/m~\cite{CollinPRL2002}.